arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 2. In the *Security + networking* blade and on the *Enterprise Security Package* option choose *Enabled*.
 HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier in section 1.5.
 Populate the fields in the blade as described below.
  - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.
-For this lab select *HDInsight Administrator(	*
+For this lab select: *HDInsight Administrator(hdinsightadmin@xxxxxx.onmicrosoft.com)*

  - *Cluster access group*: Choose the Azure active directory group that would have access to the cluster.
-People assigned to this group will have access to the cluster.
+User's assigned to this group will have access to the cluster.

  - *LDAPS URL* :   Leave it at default ldaps://contoso.com:636